-In the System Overview display for the TIRTOS module, select the Driver Options link.
+In the System Overview display for the TIRTOS module, click on the TI-RTOS Drivers block.

 You can choose to use either the instrumented or non-instrumented driver libraries when linking with TI-RTOS.
 The instrumented libraries process Log events while the non-instrumented libraries do not.
 See the section on "Using Instrumented or Non-Instrumented Libraries" in the TI-RTOS User's Guide (SPRUHD4) for more information.
 This setting affects all the TI-RTOS drivers listed in Section 1.6 together.